Birth of an NPC (part 2)

-Lady Gunsalot's had two problems.
+Lady Gunsalot's name had two problems.
 The first one was that after some recent school shootings in the US, we didn’t feel comfortable with her name anymore, as it could feel insensitive.
 Furthermore, her visual design didn't suggest the Arthurian knight we had initially thought of.
 Due to both factors, we decided to change her name and backstory to make her an Amazon warrior.
 After doing some research on what Greek writers told us about the Amazons and reading about several of their warrior-queens, we decided that Helena Lycastia was a cool Amazon-sounding name that wouldn't be a mouthful for English-speakers.
 Her dialogue tone stayed as we had imagined it — overtly formal and knightly.

 The Hacker, one of the last characters we named, is now Ada Lovepaws, a reference to Ada Lovelace, the first computer programmer in History.
 When writing her dialogue, I often looked at how our technical director Marty, a man well versed in Internet lingo, talks about memes and computer stuff.
 I also added cat puns to every single line she speaks in the game (à la Nepeta Leijon).
 But the crew felt like it was a bit too much, so I removed about 30% her puns… Which felt weird, because almost every single one of her lines is written to fit a cat pun somewhere in it!

 Creating interesting characters is easier said than done.
 But we learned that there are some things you can do to improve the process:

 Understand a character's gameplay purpose before thinking about how they look, how they talk, or what's their name.
 This will help you stayed focus and reinforce the character's role in the game.

 Make sure that everyone working on the characters is on the same page so that all the pieces are coherent with each other.
 And you never know who's going to come with some great idea!